spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 # Wrap-up

-In this tutorial, you created a cluster profile, which is a template containing the core layers required to deploy a host cluster.
+In this tutorial, you created a cluster profile, which is a template that contains the core layers required to deploy a host cluster.
 You then deployed a host cluster onto your preferred cloud service provider.
-Once the cluster deployed, you updated the cluster profile and added the application Hello Universe to the profile definition, and applied the updates to the host cluster.
+After the cluster deployed, you updated the profile by adding the Hello Universe application and applied the updates to the host cluster.

 Palette assures consistency across cluster deployments through cluster profiles.
 Palette also enables you to quickly deploy applications to a Kubernetes environment with little or no prior Kubernetes knowledge.
 In a matter of minutes, you were able to provision a new Kubernetes cluster and deploy an application.